 The more organic matter your soil has the better your tomatoes will look and taste, but even if you prepare your soil well before you transplant your plants into the garden, I would still recommend feeding the plants at least twice during the growing season.

 Blossom end rot is when your tomato is rotting at its bottom while still on the vine.
 It’s devastating, really!
-You see a beautiful tomato and go to pick it only to flip it and see that it’s all rotten.
+You see a beautiful tomato and go to pick it only to find that it’s all rotten.

 From my experience, it’s hard to correct this after the plant started producing tomatoes.
 It’s easier to prevent it by adding calcium at the time of planting.
 You will see in a minute how simple it is to do this.

 - At the time of planting, add calcium to the soil as well as organic plant food.
-Feed twice more during the growing season.

 Do my Tomatoes Need Support?